eweneley/http-proxy-escalator/README.md

 This proxy escalates an unauthenticated proxy request to an authenticated proxy request.

-For now, this proxy only supports HTTPS traffic.
+For now, this proxy only supports HTTP/HTTPS traffic.

 ## Installation